Multidisciplinary Clinical Oncology

 Students will participate in the outpatient clinics of surgical oncology, medical oncology, radiation oncology, pediatric oncology and palliative care.
 Additional hands-on experiences will be obtained in the operating room, infusion center, radiation oncology, pathology and radiology.
-There will be a daily didactic lecture series covering basic principles of oncology, common cancers in the general population, and contemporary topics in clinical and translational research.
-There will also be one journal club.
+Students will also be able to attend and participate in resident didactics and/or journal clubs being held in the above departments based on their interest.

 Examination procedures and evaluation criteria: